coralproject/talk/docs/plugins-quickstart.md

 }
 ```

-I can now run the `curl` command as before, then see my new asset in my db!
+I can now run the `curl` command as before and see that the response contains a complete asset document!

+In addition, I can change the title in the json payload and verify that the id is the same, indicating that the record was updated!

+Lastly, I can see the asset in the admin panel at `http://localhost:3000/admin` as well as in my database.

 We have an alpha version of our plugin!